-The Mountain Leader Award is a nationally accredited scheme from Mountain Training UK designed to train and assess those who want to lead groups on mountains throughout Britain in summer conditions.
+The Mountain Leader Award is a nationally accredited scheme from Mountain Training designed to train and assess those who want to lead groups on mountains throughout Britain in summer conditions.
 The award has two parts: training and assessment, with a consolidation period between the two.
 For our Mountain Leader Award courses in 2017 we've teamed up with Steve Howe, a well-respected provider of ML courses who also runs our First Aid courses with his wife Helen.
-Steve and Helen run their own company, Snowdonia First Aid, and we're delighted to have tempted them north to Cumbria and the fells of the Lake District to work with us on our ML courses this year.
+Steve and Helen run their own company, Snowdonia First Aid, and we're delighted to have tempted them north to Cumbria and the fells of the Lake District to work with us on our Mountain Leader courses this year.

 The Mountain Leader Award training covers the following subjects: